Death on Gokumon Island (Detective Kindaichi Mysteries) (Paperback)

 “Seishi Yokomizo took a pinch of John Dickson Carr and a dash of Agatha Christie in creating Kosuke Kindaichi, solver of impossible crimes...
 Kosuke’s arrival [on Gokumon Island] coincides with a string of bizarre and gruesome murders.
 As deaths mount, the quirky, endearing detective strings together the clues to solve this fiendish puzzle.” -- Sarah Weinman, New York Times

 Detective Kosuke Kindaichi arrives on the remote Gokumon Island bearing tragic news—his friend and fellow soldier, the son of one of the island's most important families has died, on a troop transport ship bringing him back home after the Second World War.
 But Kindaichi has not come merely as a messenger--with his last words, the dying man warned that his three step-sisters' lives would now be in danger.
-The scruffy detective is determined to get to the bottom of this mysterious prophesy, and to protect the three women if he can.
+The scruffy detective is determined to get to the bottom of this mysterious prophecy, and to protect the three women if he can.

 As Kindaichi attempts to unravel the island's secrets, a series of gruesome murders begins.
 He investigates, but soon finds himself in mortal danger from both the unknown killer and the clannish locals, who resent this outsider meddling in their affairs.